 3. They won’t explain what they plan to do

 Transparency is key when building a relationship with any business partner.
-The same goes for any SEO consultant you are working with.
+The same goes for any SEO consultant you potentially work with.
 If they aren’t going to up be upfront with you about what they are doing and how they plan to go about doing it, you better turn and run.
 This is only going to lead to conflicts and possibly scary SEO techniques being used on your website.

 When I work with clients, I like to lay out what I plan to do for them over the first couple of months, and show them how I intend to find opportunities for growth, or issues that need to be fixed.
 I stress that the plan may change and is flexible.
 To get this outlined is not only useful for the client because they see how I intend to help their website, but it’s helpful for me because I can plan for their campaign more efficiently with client buy-in.

 For example, you wouldn’t hire a contractor for your kitchen remodel and then not ask them for blueprints or samples to look at.
 You would ask questions, be engaged, and would certainly fire them if weeks went by and they still hadn’t shown any progress or given you plans.
 Hold your SEO to the same standard you would a contractor.

 The one thing you should really push an SEO on is how they plan to build links for your website.
 If they refuse to tell you their link building strategies that’s usually a good sign that they plan to use gray or black hat strategies.